 This is an ongoing cycle to enable provision to be monitored, impact assessed and different interventions to be put into place as the child’s needs change.
 The assess, plan, do, review cycle enables identification of those interventions which are most effective in supporting the pupil to achieve good progress and outcomes.

 Analyse the pupil’s needs using teacher assessment, experience of working with the pupil, details of previous progress and attainment, comparisons with peers , and views of parents, pupil and outside agencies.
 Any parental concerns will be noted and discussed.

 Regular review to ensure that support and interventions are matched to need and that barriers to learning are clearly identified and being overcome.

 Share information with external agencies.
 Where they are not involved they may be contacted, if this is felt to be appropriate, following agreement from parents.

 Planning will involve consultation with the class teacher, Senco and shared with parents and pupil to agree the interventions and support that are required; the impact on progress, development and/or behaviour that is expected and a clear date for review.
-An Individual Education plan (IEP) will be written, which will include targets, strategies and support, success criteria and a review date.
-The IEP will be kept by the class teacher, Senco and parents.
+A support plan will be written, which will include targets, strategies and support, success criteria and a review date.
+The support plan will be kept by the class teacher, Senco and parents.